liris-xr/PLUME-Recorder/README.md

 From here, you can configure the recorder, e.g, set the recording folder, enable or disable recorder modules.

 ### Recompile with Hooks
-After installation, force recompilation from `PLUME > Force Recompile With Hooks`.
+After installation, force recompilation with hooks from `PLUME > Force Recompile With Hooks`.

 ### Build Asset Bundle
 To build your project Asset Bundle, click on `PLUME > Build Asset Bundle`.
 The built Asset Bundle can be found in the Assets folder of your Unity Project: `Assets/StreamingAssets/plume_asset_bundle_windows`.